vmware-tanzu-labs/yaml-overlay-tool/docs/sections/mergeTypeFunctionality.md

 [Back to Actions](actions.md#3-merge)
 [Back to Table of Contents](../documentation.md)

-## Details on How Data Types are Handled with Merge Actions
+## How data types are handled with merge actions

-The `action` of `merge` can affect how the `value` data gets applied to a YAML document, depending on the type of data it is.
-This is fairly intuitive by design, but there are a few things to be aware of so you can harness the full feature set of `yot`.
-If you do not wish to use these features, simply use the `replace` action.
+The type of data you are merging affects how the `merge` `action` applies `value` data is applied to a YAML document.
+This concept is intuitive by design, but there are a few things to be aware of to harness the full feature set of `Yot`.
+You can also use the `replace` action if you do not want to merge data.

 ### Dictionary/Map Merge Functionality

-A dictionary in YAML is a set of key value pairs, represented as such:
+A dictionary in YAML is a set of key value pairs.

+For example,

 ```yaml
 # short-form